 There are numerous scientific research studies on the benefit of regular practice of the Transcendental Meditation technique for learning, creativity, the ability to focus and both long- and short-term memory.

 This book teaches you how to give babies their daily oil massage and has many useful tips for real-world parents who want their kids to have a balanced life.
-That means going to bed earlier than most of their classmates!
-Help your children avoid too much television, video games, computers and texting.
+That means going to bed early and following a balanced routine.
+Help your children avoid too much television, video games, computers, and texting.
 Make a soothing ritual out of bath time and bedtime.
-Kids need to exercise at least 30-60 minutes each day.
+And remember: kids need to exercise at least 30-60 minutes each day.

 Regular exercise and bathing are important.
 Help them keep their living space neat and tidy.
 Avoid dark clothing.
 Encourage them to use an east or north entrance to their home and move the bed so that they sleep with their head to the east or the south.
 Increase creative mental gymnastics.

-© 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
+© 1999, 2023 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.